rbastronomy/God-of-War-Speedrun-Wiki/GodofWarAscension.md

 doesn't really do anything.

-Other: breaking out of the erotic cutscene
+Other: breaking out of the sensual cutscene

 You can tether break-out of the long story cutscene after opening the door, allowing some crazy sights.
 You first have to do a well-timed tether break-out